Whatsapp | Call Now +966 82 52 321

 Exploring the Sites of the Conquest of Makkah and the Battle of Hunayn

-This Ziyarat tour covers key locations related to the pivotal events of the 8th year of Hijrah: the triumphant Conquest of Makkah and the challenging Battle of Hunayn that immediately followed.
+This Ziyarat tour covers key locations associated with the pivotal events of the 8th year of Hijrah: the triumphant Conquest of Makkah and the challenging Battle of Hunayn that followed.
 These sites offer profound lessons in faith, leadership, and reliance on Allah (SWT).

 Historical Significance: The Conquest of Makkah (Fath Makkah)